Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

 To apply, you should contact the school that disbursed the loan or your current loan provider.
 They should be able to instruct you on how to apply for student loan cancellation or discharge.
 Keep in mind that the loans take about 5 years until they are discharged.

-While it might not be an immediate payoff, knowing that you have some relief coming and what the timeline is for payoff is a huge help.
+While it might not be an immediate payoff, knowing that you have some relief coming and the timeline for payoff is a huge help.

 The Public Service Loan Forgiveness Program for Nurses